 The Torre degli Asinelli, originally built in 1119, was purchased by the city of Bologna in the 14th century and has had various uses throughout its history, including a stronghold and a prison.
 It was also used by scientists in experiments regarding the Earth’s rotation, among other astronomical investigations.

-Visitors to this 800-year-old tower can actually climb up to the top – which can actually be quite a challenge as the stairs are narrow and steep.
-Here, after walking hundreds of steps to the top, you’ll get an amazing view out over the red rooftops of Bologna.
+One of the best things to do in Bologna in one day is to climb to the top of Asinelli Tower.
+Let me warn you that this can actually be quite a challenge as the stairs are narrow and steep.
+Once at the top, you’ll get an amazing view out over the red rooftops of Bologna.

 Ghetto Ebraico

 Next up, it’s time to explore another of the city’s old neighborhoods: the former Jewish Ghetto.
-This was created by a papal decree issued by Pope Paul IV in 1555, which ordered all Jewish people to live in this small portion of the city.
+This was created by a papal decree issued by Pope Paul IV in 1555, which ordered all Jews to live in this small portion of the city.

 The area was walled and had three gates which would be closed at night.
-The Jewish people were eventually completely banished from Bologna in 1593 and weren’t allowed to return until the end of the 18th century, when a synagogue was set up in the area.
+Jews were eventually completely banished from Bologna in 1593 and weren’t allowed to return until the end of the 18th century, when a synagogue was set up in the area.

 Walking through this part of town, you can still see much of the Jewish heritage hiding in plain sight, with lots of interesting alleyways and passageways to walk through.
 For example, there’s the Via dell’Inferno (“Hell Street”), dubbed this because of the presence of many blacksmiths.